arangodb/docs/3.6/deployment-kubernetes-services-and-load-balancer.md

 ---
 layout: default
-description: The ArangoDB Kubernetes Operator will create services that can be used toreach the ArangoDB servers from inside the Kubernetes cluster
+description: The ArangoDB Kubernetes Operator will create services that can be used to reach the ArangoDB servers from inside the Kubernetes cluster
 ---
 # Services and load balancer

 The ArangoDB Kubernetes Operator will create services that can be used to